cs4241-20a/a2-shortstack/README.md

-Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
+Assignment 2 - User Tech Review
 ===

 Jonathan Dang: https://a2-jdang4.glitch.me

-For this assignment I used HTML/CSS and JavaScript to create a website that collects user reviews on phones, tablets, and laptops.
-The user would input in their own ratings for each of the categories asked and with those ratings the website would calculate and present the overall rating in a table.
+***User Tech Review*** is a website that allows users to assign their own ratings to either phones, tablets, or laptops.
+There are a total of 4 ratings in total; price, battery life, performance, and device feel.
+Each of these ratings are out of 5 stars and by submitting the ratings, the website would derive the overall rating of the user.
+This overall rating would be presented in a table that consists of all the other collected data that are residing in the server.
+In addition to adding a review, the user would also be able to modify and delete any reviews that are seen in the table.

 # Concepts that Application Demonstrates